 - From a 100 ml infusion bag, withdraw a volume of 0.9% (9 mg/ml) sterile, non-pyrogenic sodium chloride solution for injection equal to the volume of RoActemra concentrate required for the patient's dose - The required amount of RoActemra concentrate (0.4 ml/kg) should be withdrawn from the vial and placed in the 100 ml infusion bag.
 This should be a final volume of 100 ml - Slowly add RoActemra concentrate for IV infusion from each vial into the infusion bag.
 To mix the solution, gently invert the bag to avoid foaming - Parenteral medicinal products should be inspected visually for particulate matter and discolouration prior to administration.
-Only solutions which are clear to opalescent, colourless to pale yellow and free of visible particles should be diluted - The fully diluted RoActemra solutions for infusion may be stored at 2-8°C or room temperature (if diluted under controlled and validated aseptic conditions) for up to 24 hours and should be protected from light.
+Only solutions which are clear to opalescent, colourless to pale yellow and free of visible particles should be diluted - The prepared solution for infusion should be used immediately.
+If not used immediately, in use storage times and conditions prior to use are the responsibility of the user and would normally not be longer than 24 hours at 2°C-8°C, unless dilution has taken place in controlled and validated aseptic conditions.
 RoActemra solutions do not contain preservatives; therefore, unused product remaining in the vials should not be used - Allow the fully diluted RoActemra solution to reach room temperature prior to infusion - The infusion should be administered over 60 minutes and must be administered with an infusion set.
 Do not administer as an IV push or bolus - RoActemra should not be infused concomitantly in the same IV line with other drugs.
 No physical or biochemical compatibility studies have been conducted to evaluate the co-administration of RoActemra with other medications